-GcMAF (Sunivera Immunotherapy)
+GcMAF (Sunivera Immunotherapy) Cancer Treatment

 I’ve stated before that should intracellular failsafe procedures to ensure cell death collapse, it is the function of your immune system to destroy rapidly replicating cells.
 How does the immunes system do this?
-It takes a strong Th1 system –the predominant part of an immune response that kills invaders to attack a growing cancer mass.
+It takes a strong Th1 system - the predominant part of an immune response that kills invaders to attack a growing cancer mass (tumor).
 One type of cell in this Th1 response is called a macrophage.
-In destruction of cancer, the macrophage attaches to a binding receptor on a cancer cell and then activates to destroy the cell.
+In the destruction of cancer, the macrophage attaches to a binding receptor on a cancer cell and then activates to destroy the cell.
 With many types of cancer, an enzyme created by the growing cancer can halt this activation process.
 This is not good as it renders the immune response null and void.

 A protein molecule circulating in the blood called Gc protein (also called Vitamin-D binding protein) is abundant in healthy individuals and aids in the destruction of pathogens and cancer cells.
 It is a glyco-protein, meaning that it has specific sugars attached to it that form something like a key.
 Found in human blood serum, Gc protein becomes the molecular switch to activate macrophages when it is converted to its active form called Gc-macrophage-activating-factor (Gc-MAF).
 Gc protein is normally activated by conversion to Gc-MAF with the help of the B and T cells (white blood cells in the immune response).
 Unfortunately, cancer cells get smarter over time and begin to secrete an enzyme known as alpha-N-acetylgalactosaminidase (also called Nagalase) that completely blocks conversion of Gc protein to Gc-MAF, preventing the ‘last ditch’ macrophage protection against cancer.
 This is the way cancer cells escape detection and destruction - they disengage the immune system’s ability to kill the cancer.
 This also leaves cancer patients prone to infections and many then succumb to pneumonia or other infections, stuck in a Th2 dominant state.